digital-fabric/papercraft/README.md

 ## Template composition

-Papercraft makes it easy to compose multiple components into a whole HTML document.
-A Papercraft component can contain other components, as the following example shows.
+Papercraft makes it easy to compose multiple templates into a whole HTML document.
+A Papercraft template can contain other templates, as the following example shows.

 ```ruby